sirfonzie/INF2004_LAB5/README.md

 ## **EXERCISE**

-### Exercise: FreeRTOS Application Development on RP2040

-#### Objective
 Develop an application using FreeRTOS that contains a task that reads the temperature data from the RP2040's built-in temperature sensor and sends it to two tasks.
 The **second task** will perform a moving average on a buffer of ten data points, and the **third task** will perform a simple averaging.
-Additionally, create a **forth task** exclusively for executing all the `printf` statements.
+Additionally, create a **fourth task** exclusively for executing all the `printf` statements.
 No `printf` statements are allowed in any other task.